 - The non-refundable registration fee is as follows:

-have to purchase a permit and should park in Visitor parking.
+online do not have to purchase a permit and should park in Visitor parking.

 - The University is unable to provide "close-in" parking for all vehicles.
 Purchasing

 a parking permit does not guarantee a parking place nor does the perceived lack of